angus-ai/angus-doc/audience-analytics/index.rst

 Audience Analytics
 ==================

+Angus.ai Audience Analytics computes the traffic, interest and demographics metrics of a device (a screen, a kiosk, a specific shelf, etc...).

+This data is automatically stored on a secured database and can be visualised in realtime on an online dashboard and/or retrieved programmatically through our API.

+This documentation is meant at developers wanting to install, configure and launch Angus.ai audience analytics application on a screen player.

 |

 Step 1 - Introduction
 *********************

-This documentation is meant at developers wanting to install, configure and launch Angus.ai audience analytics application on a personal computer.

 What data can be retrieved
 --------------------------

 .. image:: ../images/intro.png

-Angus.ai anonymous audience analytics solution computes (from each video stream) the following metrics:
+Angus.ai anonymous audience analytics solution computes (from each camera stream) the following metrics:

 - The number of people passing by the camera/device,
 - The number of people interested in the camera/device